IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 ![](./images/tkFlowExerciserDone.png)

-Continue to the next section to see how to tell IIB the payload is XML.
+Continue to the next section to see how to tell ACE the payload is XML.

 Message Models and Working with XML messages
 --------------------------------------------